 With upgraded bridges, the two main goals are:

 - better sustain and vibration transfer – which occurs simply by building it from a heavier metal such as brass.

 - better string positioning – which occurs by adding precise horizontal adjustments for intonation, and vertical adjustments for action

 Some of the top brands for high-end bass bridges include:

-With upgraded tuning keys, the two main goals are:
+With upgraded tuning keys, the 2 main goals are:

 - tuning precision – which occurs by using higher gear ratios of around 20:1.

 - tuning stability – which occurs simply by using better parts built with better craftsmanship.

 Some of the top brands to check out include: